 26. San Angel Inn (Epcot) – Eating inside of the Mexican Pavilion, across from a boat ride and little volcano, makes for one of the best atmospheres in Disney World.
 I think the food here is decent too, albeit inconsistent.
 I liked the seafood dish I had and thought the prices were fairly reasonable.

 25. Be Our Guest Restaurant (Magic Kingdom) – I definitely prefer lunch here.
-This is certainly one of the best atmospheres of any restaurants at Disney World.
+This is certainly one of the best atmospheres of any restaurant at Disney World.
 My praise basically ends there though.
 The food is good but not great and the prices are especially high now that the menu has changed to a prix-fixe dinner (and 2 credits on the Disney Dining Plan).
 I think most would enjoy dinner here but it’s not worth the headache of trying to get a reservation and doesn’t measure up to the hype.

 24. Tusker House (Animal Kingdom) – Tusker House is a solid restaurant all the way around.
 The food is good for a buffet.
 Meeting Mickeky and his friends in their safari outfits is great.
 The restaurant has a nice atmosphere and themed well.
 Tusker House isn’t exceptional in any area but it’s not bad in any area either.